futurice/project-handover-checklist/README.md

 ### How to use this template

+This is template that will work for most teams.
+In some cases some new checkboxes could be added or existing removed.

-It could be used in physical or digital way:
+Template could be used in physical or digital way:

 #### Physical